Thomas-Walker-Lynch/DA2X/doc/context.md

   c1 is a conveyance, c3 is a local conveyance defined within c1´s lexical scope.  c2 is a general use conveyance.
 At run time c1 will convey c2 before reaching c3.
-In turn c2 might convey to c3 or it might convey elsewhere.
-If it conveys elsewhere there is a good chance that execution will never reach ce.
+In turn c2 might convey c3 or it might convey elsewhere.
+If it conveys elsewhere there is a good chance that execution will never reach c3.

   c1 allocates some context and leaves that behind for c3 to read.
 Because it is possible that we might not ever reach c3 it is unclear as to how we can guarantee that the